 I ended up booking Biz class flights from Perth to Singapore return as well and scored these for around $AU380 each way.
-They also have a bidding system if you book economy and they have Biz class seats available close to the departure date, you can bid to get those seats.
-Obviously whoever is willing to pay the most, gets the seat.
+I noticed they also have a bidding system if you book economy and they have Biz class seats available close to the departure date, you can bid to get those seats and obviously whoever is willing to pay the most, gets the seat.
 I ended up doing 6 flights in Scoot Biz and not once was their business class filled up, so bidding would definitely be a good option.

 Breezing through the Biz class boarding line at Perth airport, I stepped onto a bright and spacious plane.
 All of Scoot’s planes are brand new Dreamliners, no hand-me-downs here!